f2d/sprite_dress_up/README.md

 ## Included examples

-Although the live page on my server has notice that examples there are provided only for testing and reference, all files in this repository are covered by MIT license, unless noted otherwise with separate license file.
-Also there is [another deliberately complicated file](https://yadi.sk/d/cOk8HSdC6r-t7Q), that I created explicitly for testing and released into Public Domain, not included here to avoid unnecessary bloat.
+The live page on my server, as noted there, has example files provided only for testing and reference.
+On the other hand, all files in this repository are covered by MIT license, unless noted otherwise with separate license file.
+Also, not included here to avoid unnecessary bloat, there is [another deliberately complicated file](https://yadi.sk/d/cOk8HSdC6r-t7Q), that I created explicitly for testing and released into Public Domain.